-Converse College has consistently submitted outstanding proposals resulting in significant findings and presentations at SCICU’s annual Research Symposium.
+“Converse has consistently submitted outstanding proposals resulting in significant findings and presentations at SCICU’s annual Research Symposium.”

 In fact, Converse is a leader in the state in the number of student/faculty research proposals funded by the South Carolina Independent Colleges and Universities (SCICU) consortium.
-SCICU’s president said: “Since the inception of the SCICU Undergraduate/Faculty Research Grant Program, Converse College has consistently submitted outstanding proposals resulting in significant findings and presentations at SCICU’s annual Research Symposium.”
+SCICU’s president said: “Since the inception of the SCICU Undergraduate/Faculty Research Grant Program, Converse has consistently submitted outstanding proposals resulting in significant findings and presentations at SCICU’s annual Research Symposium.”

 Successful students—and successful scientists and businesspeople—must be able to present their projects clearly in writing and during verbal presentations.
 Whether a company is looking for a new employee or a graduate school is considering you for their incoming class, having demonstrated research skills will make you stand out as better prepared to tackle the challenges they will face.

 Converse supports the development of student research projects through the Committee on Undergraduate Research.
 This committee identifies and publicizes research opportunities and helps students and faculty prepare research proposals and grant applications.
 Learning to do research well is a challenging task and everyone can benefit from feedback during the process.
 The members of the committee are available to meet individually with researchers and to read drafts of grant proposals and research presentations.
 One of the most important things you’ll learn during this process is that research is a collaborative process.

 Art Students & Faculty Receive SCICU Research Grants